joseriveraphd/cyclistic_r_tableau/README.md

 Here are the recommendations highlighted in this report:

-1. Require e-mail sign-ups to track user journeys.
+1. Require e-mail sign-ups to track user journeys so that we can uncover behavior patterns and drive conversions from causal riders to annual members.

-2. Create an <b>e-mail newsletter</b> that targets two clusters of casual riders and annual members (based on geospatial data).
+2. Tailor digital communications (e.g. e-mail newsletter, SMS marketing, etc.) to customers based on customer type (casual rider vs annual member), season of the year, hourly trends, and geospatial data.

-3. Track <b>key performance metrics</b>, such as number of rides based on geospatial, hourly, and seasonal trends to monitor the
+3. Track <b>key performance metrics</b>, including number of
-    <b>effectiveness of the newsletter</b>.
+    trips/rides by casual riders vs annual members/subscribers based on geospatial, hourly, and seasonal trends.

 <b><font color="blue"> The following sections contain expanded
 insights/recommendations based on daily, hourly, and seasonal usage of